-The Company contributes amounts to the Trust Fund which are collected from shippers through abandonment surcharges as approved by the CER.
-At December 31, 2020, the Trust Fund accrued approximately \$10 million of Contributions receivable from the Company (2019 - \$10 million).
-This represents amounts to be billed for December transportation services that have been collected from the shippers and subsequently contributed to the Trust Fund in January 2021.
+The Company contributes amounts to the Trust Fund which are collected from customers through abandonment surcharges as approved by the CER.
+At December 31, 2021, the Trust Fund accrued \$10 million (2020 - \$10 million) of Contributions receivable, which represents amounts related to December transportation services that will be collected from the customers and subsequently contributed to the Trust Fund in January.

 Distributions from the Trust Fund are subject to CER approval and are restricted for use towards abandonment activities.
-For the years ended December 31, 2020 and 2019, no funds were distributed to the Company from the Trust Fund.
+For the year ended December 31, 2021, \$16 million (2020 - nil) was distributed to the Company from the Trust Fund.